Central and West Asia

 |03B - Forbearance||PKR911,510,000,000||USD5,493,251,180||

 (i) 20 April 2020, Borrowers from corporate, consumer, agriculture, SMEs, and microfinance sectors can avail deferment of principal amount for one year while continue servicing mark up.
 7 July 2020, the State Bank of Pakistan extends the availability of deferment of principal amount of loans facility until September 2020.
 This applies to Small & Medium Enterprise Financing, Consumer Financing, Housing Finance, Agriculture Finance and Micro financing only.
 The facility is not being extended to corporates and commercial borrowers since a significant amount of their loans and advances has already been deferred.
 10 August 2020, the SBP relief package for microfinance banks, which included deferment of principal and restructuring of microfinance loans to deal with the adverse implications of the ongoing COVID-19 pandemic, have been expanded with additional measures.
 First, the relief measures that were earlier available from 15 February 2020 have now been allowed to borrowers who were regular on 31 December 2019.
 Second, to facilitate microfinance banks (MFBs) during these testing times, the provisioning requirements have been extended by 2 months; and third, client’s consent through recorded lines has been allowed to facilitate the customers to avail the relief package.
-As of 12 March 2021, PKR244.544 billion was the amount approved for restructuring/rescheduling [update].
-The peak amount approved for deferment up to one year was PKR657.891 billion (20 November 2020); (ii) No amount/estimate: SBP extends time for settlement of foreign currency loans amid COVID-19 pandemic.
+The peak amount approved for restructuring/rescheduling was PKR253.619 billion (2 April 2021).
+The peak amount approved for deferment up to one year was PKR657.891 billion (20 November 2020).
+The program ended in 16 April 2021; (ii) No amount/estimate: SBP extends time for settlement of foreign currency loans amid COVID-19 pandemic.
 Banks can now allow extension up to 180 days to exporters in settlement of their FE-25 loans in case they are facing delay in realization of export proceeds due to COVID-19.

 |04 - Equity support info_outline|